davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 You've created a breakpoint at this point but you're technically not debugging yet.
 We have to run our application in a special debug mode in order to get the ability to single step through the code line by line.

-You can do this by simply clicking on Run->Debug
+You can do this by simply clicking on Run -> Debug

 ![inititate debug session ]( img/Initiate_debug_session.png)
 <br />